 Olympic Mountain Polygraph

 By scheduling an examination with Olympic Mountain Polygraph, you agree to the following terms.
-These Terms of Service are a summary; all clients will also review and sign the Olympic Mountain Polygraph Policy Packet before their examination.
+These Terms of Service are a summary; all clients will also review and sign the Polygraph Consent Form, Countermeasure Admonishment Form, and Client Acknowledgment of Payment, Refund, and Examination Conditions form before their examination.

 1. Booking & Payment